Justice and Peace Studies Program (JUPS) Awards

 The Founder Mark Lance Award

 The Founder Mark Lance Award is given annually in honor of Emeritus Professor Mark Lance, the founder of the JUPS Program and its director and faculty member for over three decades.
-The inaugural award was presented in Spring 2025 with the JUPS Major celebrating its 10th year, and thereafter awarded annually to an undergraduate JUPS senior from the graduating cohort who demonstrates a commitment to grassroots organizing and social justice activism.
-Self-nominations or nominations made by faculty, staff, and external Georgetown members should be completed here.
+The inaugural award was presented in Spring 2025, with the JUPS Major celebrating its 10th year, and thereafter awarded annually to an undergraduate JUPS senior from the graduating cohort who demonstrates a commitment to grassroots organizing and social justice activism.
+Self-nominations or nominations made by faculty or staff members should be completed by April 3rd, 2026, here.

 Founder Mark Lance Award Winners